Estates of Navarre: Operation

 The Estates of Navarre guaranteed that high-ranking officials of the Royal Council observed the requirements.
 On several occasions, the Estates filed complaints regarding the appointment of Royal Council and Chancery members.
 One complaint referred to the appointment of royal councillors and attorneys with no command of Basque.

 A first breach of the regulations and its related grievance referred to the affaire Jean de Laforcade in 1590, following his appointment as attorney general.
 He hailed from Foix, so his appointment was appealed for failing to meet the birthplace and Basque language requirements.
 The General Courts (Estates) urged the king to remove him from office.

 The Estates guaranteed up to 1624 that the language standards remained in place.
 The Parliament of Navarre with a seat in Pau was then established out of a merger of the Chancery and Council of Navarre with the sovereign Council of Béarn; they ceased to exist.
 The new parliament was then composed of a chief chairman, designated by the king, seven presiding deputies, two knights of honour, 46 councillors, two solicitors, and a general attorney.

-However, in the run-up to the 1624 dissolution of the Royal Council under Louis II (Louis XIII of France), a reform almost discarded the Basque language requirement citing certain edicts decreed by Henry III (Henry IV of France) which made any person of his choosing eligible for appointment to an office, "without difference of birth or religion", so that the preceptive Navarrese origin was never again mandatory either.
+However, in the run-up to the 1624 dissolution of the Royal Council under Louis II, a reform almost discarded the Basque language requirement citing certain edicts decreed by Henri III which made any person of his choosing eligible for appointment to an office, "without difference of birth or religion", so that the preceptive Navarrese origin was never again mandatory either.
 The Three Estates accepted the new ruling, while at the same time demanding that Basque be mandatory for the councillors, except for one.